feldaher/feldaher/README.md

 - 👋 Hi, I’m @feldaher
-- 👀 I’m interested in developing solutions for quantitative biology, from designing custom devices to data analysis and modeling.
+- 👀 I’m interested in developing solutions for quantitative biology, from designing custom devices to data analysis and modelling.
 - 🌱 I’m currently learning how to use Multi-Agent or Cellular Potts models in the context of tissue repair and regeneration.
-- 💞️ I’m looking to collaborate on computational biology/biophysical modeling.
+- 💞️ I’m looking to collaborate on computational biology/biophysical modelling.
-- 📫 How to reach me? send me a message at francois.el-daher on the domain ed.ac.uk
+- 📫 How to reach me? please send me a message at francois.el-daher on the domain ed.ac.uk

 <!---
 feldaher/feldaher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.